NikhilTeja2000/IsThisRealJob/README.md

 # Is This Job Real

-A full-stack application to verify job listings.
+A full-stack application to verify job listings using real-time web data and AI reasoning.

 ## Project Structure